leknaat/hacker-how-content/content/web-developer/resources/classesQuickly.md

 When you're inside a class there is a special invisible variable that's always there.
 It's called `this`.

+`this` is only a thing inside a class.
+You can't use it outside a class.

 ## Calling a method from a method

 You do it using `this.methodName()`